-Applicants are encouraged to submit applications as soon as possible and well before the published deadlines.
+Applicants are encouraged to submit applications as soon as possible and well before the published admission deadlines.
 Applicants who submit complete applications earlier will typically be notified of their application status decision earlier.

 Admission deadlines are posted online at https://admissions.aua.am/graduate/#deadline.

 Pending space availability, applicants may submit applications by the rolling admissions deadline.
 Applicants submitting complete applications by or on the rolling admissions deadline date are considered on a space-available basis.
 Applicants admitted from the rolling admissions pool risk limiting their selection of courses during registration.
 For these reasons, applicants are encouraged to apply by the early and regular published deadlines.
 Rolling admissions is not available to programs starting in the summer term.

 Any change and/or additional information presented by applicants in their application after the admissions deadline will result in moving the application to the following deadline date.
 Applicants who receive their application status decision and submit new information prior to the Rolling Admissions deadline date may have their status reconsidered.
 No new information will be considered after the Rolling Admissions deadline.

-Some programs may offer Spring admission.
+Some programs may offer spring semester admission.
 Applicants should check the AUA Admissions web site at admissions.aua.am in the fall for information on deadline dates for programs offering spring semester admission.

 - Non-Refundable Application Fee